"Love my country": SA impressed with UKman's view of Mzansi soft life

 - A petrol attendant shared that she had to pay R3,900 after a customer drove off without paying, and Mzansi people sympathised with her while others offered to help her.

-- An American woman visiting South Africa was surprised to discover that there were petrol attendants to fill cars with fuel, stating that in the US, motorists do it themselves.
+- An American woman visiting South Africa was surprised to see petrol attendants filling cars with fuel, stating that in the US, motorists do it themselves.

 PAY ATTENTION: Follow Briefly News on Twitter and never miss the hottest topics!
 Find us at @brieflyza!